Could Idiopathic Hypersomnia be the reason you are struggling with sleep?

 • Anti-depressants

-However, while these can offer some relief for the condition, you may see that reduction over time, needing greater dosages to get the same effect until you simply need more medication than is safe to see a change.
+However, while these can offer some relief for the condition, you may see that reduction over time, needing greater dosages to get the same effect until you need more medication than is safe to see a change.

 Conclusion